Hyper-glitch/async_underground_chat/README.md

 This project allows you to connect to the underground minecraft chat, read messages, register and authorise users, send messages.

 ## Setup
-The chat client requires a Python version at least 3.6.

 ```bash
 pip install -r requirements.txt